 As the profession moves to reorient itself more closely around the needs of the education workforce, there is significant need to develop programs’ capacity to meet schools’ needs.
 This NIC supports research and improvement to meet the demographic imperative of increasing the recruitment and retention of Black and Hispanic/Latino Males for the teaching workforce.

 The NIC completed its improvement science cycles in December 2016 and released its initial report in 2019.
 AACTE is currently developing a second phase of the paper to share participants’ findings over time.
 The paper is anticipated for release during 2020.

-For more information about the initiative, read the original charter (2014) and explore the media resources below.
+For more information about the initiative, read the original charter (2014).